+Effective communication in the workplace can mitigate the negative sides of remote and hybrid work.
 The pandemic has disrupted businesses and workplaces all over the world.
-While some companies used to offer flexible work arrangements once in a while before COVID-19, most businesses have asked their employees to start working from home full time last March.
+While some companies used to offer flexible work arrangements once in a while before COVID-19, most businesses have asked their employees to start working from home full-time last March.

 The sudden shift to remote work has encouraged IC practitioners to drastically rethink the way they connect and engage employees.